Split-single engine

-In internal combustion engines, a split-single design is a type of two-stroke where two cylinders share a single combustion chamber.
+The split-single is a type of two-stroke internal combustion engine where two cylinders share a single combustion chamber.

-The first production split-single engine was built in 1918 and the design was used on several motorcycles and cars until the mid 1950s, although one company continued producing split-single engines for motorcycles until 1970.
-During this time, the design was also occasionally used for engines with four or more cylinders.
+The first production split-single engine was built in 1918, and the design was used on several motorcycles and cars until the mid-1950s, with Puch continuing with the design until 1970.

-Principle of operation
+Operating princple

 The split-single uses a two-stroke cycle (i.e. where every downward stroke produces power) with the following phases: